Each degree program consists of the following elements:

 - In addition to the required major field of study, students may, if their degree program permits, elect to complete a second major or a minor field of concentration.
 “Double majors” must be approved by the academic dean.

 - Ordinarily, a single course may be used to satisfy no more than one requirement.
-Introductory level courses may be used to satisfy the College core.
+Introductory level courses may be used to satisfy the University core.

 To be eligible for graduation, students must:

-- Earn a minimum of 120 credits for a BA, and 126 credits for a BBA.
+- Earn a minimum of 120 credits for a BA or BBA.
 Some BS degrees require more than 120 credits (check the major description for details);

 - Satisfactorily complete all requirements of the degree program in which they are registered, including the capstone experience which may be set by departments and schools; and